Neurrone/personal-knowledge-base/notes/trust.md

 # Trust

-Distinctions live in language which is uniquely human.
+Distinctions live in language.
+Language is unique to humans.
 Distinctions create tribes.
 Trust is the phenomenon that shows us we're part of the same tribe.

 The 4 levels of trust are: